 Grilled Vegetable Platter

-I haven't found too many meals that don't benefit from a platter of mixed grilled veggies.
+I haven’t found too many meals that don’t benefit from a grilled vegetable platter.
 The beauty is that you can use any vegetables (including romaine lettuce) and sprinkle with any herbs you want.

 I generally find that I choose vegetables that will look amazing on a platter together and that are at the height of their season.